Secondary Employment (SHRA)

 - Impair in any way the employee’s ability to perform all expected duties, or to make decisions and carry out in an objective fashion the responsibilities of the employee’s position.

-Before accepting an offer of secondary employment, an employee must submit a Secondary Employment Request Form to his/her supervisor.
+Before accepting an offer of secondary employment, an employee must submit a Secondary Employment Request Form (see link at bottom of this webpage) to their supervisor.
 The supervisor must assess the impact of the secondary employment based on the reasons for denial listed above.

 If no reason for denial exists, the supervisor signs the Request Form and follows the procedures in the “Recordkeeping” section below.